ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/run-a-node/index.md

     --ee-endpoint http://localhost:8551 \
     --ee-jwt-secret-file "/path/to/jwtsecret" \
 ```

-Learn more about running a Merge ready setup with Teku in its [documentation](https://docs.teku.consensys.net/en/22.8.0/HowTo/Prepare-for-The-Merge/).

 When a consensus client connects to the execution client to read the deposit contract and identify validators, it also connects to other Beacon Node peers and begins syncing consensus slots from genesis.
 Once the Beacon Node reaches the current epoch, the Beacon API becomes usable for your validators.
 Learn more about [Beacon Node APIs](https://eth2docs.vercel.app/).